-The most notable tic disorder is Tourette’s syndrome, in which both physical and verbal tics occur in the same individual, often at the same time.
+The most notable tic disorder is Tourette syndrome, in which both physical and verbal tics occur in the same individual, often at the same time.
 Transient tic disorder also involves both types of tics, but they often occur individually.
-In 2013, the Diagnostic and Statistical Manual, 5th Edition (DSM-5) renamed this disorder as provisional tic disorder.

 There is no known cause of transient tic disorder.
-Like Tourette’s and other tic disorders, a combination of factors influences it.
+Like Tourette syndrome and other tic disorders, a combination of factors influences it.

 Some research indicates that tic disorders may be inherited.
-A genetic mutation can cause Tourette’s syndrome in rare cases.
+A genetic mutation can cause Tourette syndrome in rare cases.

 Abnormalities in the brain may also be responsible for tic disorders.
 Such abnormalities are the cause of other mental conditions, such as depression and attention deficit hyperactivity disorder (ADHD).